Automate Google Lighthouse with Python for SEO Reports

 #!/usr/bin/python3

-Now back to the crontab!
-To open it and add entries to the crontab, run this command:
+To edit the crontab, run this command:

 crontab -e